One day installation completed by certified technicians.

 In the case of many floors in Minnesota, we have to use special menders and fillers in order to fix any pits, cracks, and/or spalls that are present in the existing concrete floor.

-- First we use a diamond grinder with a V-blade to open up and abrade both sides of the crack.
+First, we use a diamond grinder with a V-blade to open up and abrade both sides of the crack.
 By doing this, we gain additional surface area for better product adhesion.
 Next, we mix our mender material and overfill the crack.

 We prepare all spalled and pitted areas by removing the deteriorated concrete and overfilling it with our mender material.
 When our material is fully cured we grind the overfilled material flush with the concrete surface.
 We feel that it is best to leave all control joints open to allow for the movement of the concrete and relieve the stress.
 Although, control joints can be filled if specified.
 The repair process is followed by vacuuming the floor and using a leaf blower to flush out any remaining debris.

-Typically in garage floor applications we will apply a polyurea full chip coating system.
+Typically in garage floor applications, we will apply a polyurea full-chip coating system.

-Coating the Floor (Base Coat)
+Coating the Floor (Basecoat)

 Broadcasting the Color Flake

-Scraping of the Chip
+Texture of the Floor

 Clear Coat Application